AndroidPatch/APatchDocs/docs/apm-guide.md

 "
 ```

-In the above example, the commands `mknod $MODPATH/system/app/YouTube c 0 0` and `mknod $MODPATH/system/app/Bloatware c 0 0` would be executed; however, `/system/app/YouTube` and `/system/app/Bloatware` would be removed after the module takes effect.
+The above list will execute `mknod $MODPATH/system/app/YouTube c 0 0` and `mknod $MODPATH/system/app/Bloatware c 0 0`, `/system/app/YouTube` and `/system/app/Bloatware` will be removed after the module takes effect.

-If you want to replace a directory on the system, you must create a directory with the same path in the module directory, and then set the `setfattr -n trusted.overlay.opaque -v y <TARGET>` attribute for that directory.
-This way, OverlayFS will automatically replace the corresponding directory on the system (without modifying the /system partition).
+If you want to replace a directory in the system, you need to create a directory with the same path in your module directory, and then set the attribute `setfattr -n trusted.overlay.opaque -v y <TARGET>` for this directory.
+This way, the OverlayFS system will automatically replace the corresponding directory in the system (without changing the /system partition).

-You can declare in the `customize.sh` file a variable named `REPLACE` containing a list of replaceable directories, and APatch will automatically perform the appropriate operations on your module's directory.
+You can declare a variable named `REPLACE` in your `customize.sh` file, which includes a list of directories to be replaced, and APatch will automatically perform the corresponding operations in your module directory.
 For example:

 ```sh
 REPLACE="